Khan/khan-exercises/README.md

 sandcastle
 ==========

-This is a Django application which allows you to test pull requests from your browser.
+This is a Django project which allows you to test pull requests from your browser.

 Configuration
 -------------